IanWE/CacheTemplateAttackForJNI/README.md

 # CacheTemplateAttackForJNI

-Use CacheTemplateAttack to inspect what functions are used by other apps or the system.
+Use CacheTemplateAttack to inspect what functions are being used by other apps or the system.